Nets' Tsais commit $220M to study of healthy athletes

 Clara Wu Tsai, founder of the Wu Tsai Human Performance Alliance, is co-owner of the Brooklyn Nets, New York Liberty, the San Diego Seals and the Barclays Center.

-While the Alliance envisions their scientific contributions as extending beyond the world of elite athletes to athletes of all ages and all levels, Wu Tsai's proximity to the experience of injured athletes and the uncertainties they face when it comes to healing and recovery are vital to its mission.
+While the Alliance envisions its scientific contributions as extending beyond the world of elite athletes to athletes of all ages and all levels, Wu Tsai's proximity to the experiences of injured athletes and the uncertainties they face when it comes to healing and recovery is vital to its mission.

-"Seeing how devastating these injuries can be for athletes as individuals but also to the team in general, we just felt that this was a role where we should step up," Wu Tsai said.
+"Seeing how devastating these injuries can be for athletes as individuals but also to the team in general, we just felt that this was a role where we should step up."

-Each of the Alliance members -- Stanford University, Boston Children's Hospital (a Harvard Medical School Affiliate), University of California San Diego, University of Kansas, University of Oregon, and the Salk Institute for Biological Studies -- will be focusing on the following initiatives:
+The Alliance members -- Stanford University, Boston Children's Hospital (a Harvard Medical School affiliate), University of California San Diego, University of Kansas, University of Oregon, and the Salk Institute for Biological Studies -- will be focusing on the following initiatives:

 The Digital Athlete, based at Stanford, will create predictive computer models to guide training and treatment for athletes and help improve human health for all.
 Regenerative Rehabilitation, based at Oregon, will synergize regenerative therapies and rehabilitation protocols to restore function to damaged tissues and prevent injury.
 The Molecular Athlete, based at the Salk Institute, will map the molecules and gene expression of human performance to optimize training, healing, and recovery.
 The Multiscale Athlete, based at UC San Diego, will synthesize experimental measurements across multiple biological scales using computer modeling to predict molecular and cellular states of tissues and their effects on whole body performance.
 The Female Athlete Program, based at Boston Children's Hospital, will focus on female-specific translational research to answer fundamental physiological questions important for improving the health and performance of girls and women.